Compare Car Insurance in New Zealand

 What is an insurance excess?

 An excess is the amount you pay towards a claim before your insurance covers the rest.
 Higher excesses generally mean lower premiums.
-Standard excesses range from $400-$1,000, with additional excesses for young or inexperienced drivers.
+Each insurer sets its own excess options, with additional excesses often applied to young or inexperienced drivers.

 Can I get car insurance with a bad driving record?